jordirocha/ConvertGIFToASCII/README.md

 # About the Project
-ConvertGIFToASCII is a GUI program to convert our favorites GIF's into ASCII.<br/>
+ConvertGIFToASCII is a GUI program to convert our favorites GIF's into ASCII.
 It's simple just select the file and then press "convert", after that a new terminal window will display it, showing the result.
 ## Project Directories
       │   .gitattributes